y3933y3933/idfc-tracker/README.md

 - [ ] Feature 2: Implement data visualization (charts, progress graphs)
 - [ ] Feature 3: Integrate notifications for reminders

-See the [open issues](https://github.com/your-username/idfc-tracker/issues) for a full list of proposed features and known issues.

 ## Acknowledgments